Authored by the expert who managed and guided the team behind the Slovenia Property Pack

 What are the biggest risks for property prices in Ljubljana in 2026?

-As of early 2026, the three biggest risks for property prices in Ljubljana are: a potential tightening of credit conditions if inflation resurfaces, an economic slowdown that reduces buyer confidence, and the possibility of localized oversupply in specific new-build pockets.
+As of early 2026, the three biggest risks for Ljubljana property prices are an unexpected rise in borrowing costs that squeezes affordability, a broader economic slowdown that freezes buyer confidence, and a local oversupply shock in specific new-build pockets of the city.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Ljubljana.